heliohm/active/README.md

 The project is set up using the STM32 NUCLEO L552ZE_Q board, using a custom board file located in the boards/ folder.
 Refer to PlatformIO documentation for how to change boards for testing Active as a standalone project.

 Usage examples are found in the examples/ folder.
-Select which example application to build together with framework in platformio.ini (build_src_filter)
+Select which example application to build together with framework in platformio.ini (`selected_example`)

 The library can be configured by an application through adding a custom `active_config.h` in the compiler search path to override default settings.
 Available configuration settings and defaults are located in `active_config_loader.h`.